ApiLogicServer/Docs/docs/index.md

 **Logic Bank Code, without context**

-If we engineer prompt to suggest using Logic Bank (a component of API Logic Server), we get a response like this if there is no project context:
+If we engineer our prompt to suggest using Logic Bank (a component of API Logic Server), we get a response like this if there is no project context:

 ```python
 def declare_logic():